• Skip to primary navigation

 Instructions

-• Once your cashews are soaked (if necessary), add the cashews to your blender or food processor with ⅓ cup of water.
-Blend until smooth.
+• Once your cashews are soaked, add them to your blender or food processor with ½ cup of water.
+Blend until smooth, using more water if needed.

 More Vegan Sauces + Dips